Splinter (band): Working in the 70s

 In preparing for Splinter's second album, Harder to Live, Harrison arranged for them to record at A&M Studios in Los Angeles during the late spring and early summer of 1975.
 The band were unable to use the studio time, however, due to Purvis suffering from hay fever, apparently brought on by the LA smog.
 Since Harrison was in town working with fellow Dark Horse acts such as Keltner's band Attitudes, he instead used the pre-booked studio time to record his own album, Extra Texture.
-This would be Harrisons last Apple album.
+This would be Harrison's last Apple album.

 Harrison only participated on one track on Harder to Live – a new version of "Lonely Man".
 The original recording from 1973 remains unreleased, apart from its appearance in the Little Malcolm movie.
 The song was co-produced by Harrison and Tom Scott, and featured Harrison on guitar.
-"Lonely Man" was a hit in Japan, and in recording a version of the song in Japanese, Splinter became the first western artists to sing in that language.
+"Lonely Man" was a hit in Japan, and, in recording a version of the song in Japanese, Splinter became the first western artists to sing in that language.
 They were helped to achieve this by Japanese actor and singer Masatoshi Nakamura.
 The Japanese single credited the song as written by B Pervis/M Evans.
 Another set of musicians provided backing: Chris Spedding, Waddy Wachtel and John Taylor.
 Recently the film "Little Malcolm" has been released on DVD and Blu-ray in the UK.

 Also during this period, Splinter won the Outstanding Song Award at the 1976 Yamaha World Popular Song Festival, held at the Budokan in Tokyo, with their song "Love Is Not Enough".
 This performance was released on an album that documented this annual song festival.
 As a result of this success, "Love Is Not Enough" was released as a single in Japan.
 This first version was produced by Tom Scott, and is a different arrangement from the one that subsequently appeared on Two Man Band.

 After Two Man Band, Splinter recorded two more albums that were each released in just two countries.
 The first of these, Streets at Night, was issued only in Japan, in 1979.
 Purvis and Elliott produced and arranged this album themselves.
 Streets at Night featured Alan Clark, who played keyboards, synthesizers and clavinet.

 During this period, Splinter were associated with the Japanese music TV station NTVM, and worked with the Japanese rock band Godiego.
 A single of Splinter singing the Godiego song "Ghandara" (associated with the TV show Monkey) was released, and they also appeared on a compilation album, Our Favourite Songs, a set led by members of Godiego.
 A single "Danger Zone" b/w "Swear to God" was released in the UK in 1979 on Barn Records.